ARM-software/libGPULayers/layer_gpu_support/README_LAYER.md

 # Layer: GPU Support

 This layer is a tech support trick box that is designed to help diagnose causes of functional and performance issues in applications.
-It works by letting you quickly test your application with a set of API behavior overrides applied, which can help to identify likely problem areas in the application if an override causes an issue to disappear.
+It works by letting you quickly test your application with a set of API behavior overrides applied, which might help to identify likely problem areas in the application if an override causes an issue to disappear.

 ## What devices are supported?